dhanraajnp/CS648_Modern-Web-Development/Assignment-4/README.md

 **Project Structure**

    * There are 3 different page layouts that are designed using Grid model
-   * There are 3 HTML files and corresponding stylesheets in the `root/styles` folder.
+   * There are 3 HTML files and corresponding stylesheets in the `styles` folder.

 **Using the Web page**